 On Tuesday, August 9th, 2016, the Australian Bureau of Statistics (ABS) oversaw the 2016 national Census.
 For the first time ever, this massive survey of the nation's ten million households was to be completed online.
-Rather than receiving a paper form, Australians received a letter with a 12-digit code, and instructions on how to log in online and fill out their Census.
+Rather than receiving a paper form, Australians instead received a letter with a 12-digit code, along with instructions detailing how to log in online and fill out their Census.

 To put it bluntly, it was a disaster.

 The website crashed at the worst possible time, and even though no data was compromised, the ABS wasn't able to effectively reassure the public that their sensitive information was safe.
 News articles spoke of 'malicious overseas hackers' and 'World War 3 online', #CensusFail did the rounds on social media, and the reputation of the ABS was dealt a catastrophic blow.

 The overwhelming public sentiment was perhaps best summed up by opposition leader Bill Shorten, who remarked: